 Residential Life: Champlain College does not guarantee on-campus housing for readmitted students.
 If you request on-campus housing, Residential Life will be notified.Link to this FAQ

-Students who wish to change their name must provide the following information in person, by mail, or via fax to the address below:
+Students who wish to change their legal name must complete the Legal Name Change form and attach supporting documentation.
+Please submit in person, by mail, or via fax to the address below: